-In general, the components of EI focused on themselves (self-motivation, management of their own emotions) - more developed in males, and the components of EI focused on others (empathy, management of others' emotions) - more developed in females.
-This is a reflection of traditional gender roles in Ukrainian society: males 'focus on their own achievements, status, power and females focus on building and maintaining relationships with others, subordination and dependence on others contribute to the development of skills for learning, guessing the needs of others.
+In general, the EI components focused on themselves (self-motivation, management of their own emotions) are more developed in males, and the EI components focused on others (empathy, management of others' emotions) are more developed in females.
+This is a reflection of traditional gender roles in Ukrainian society: males focus on their own achievements, status, power and females focus on building and maintaining relationships with others, subordination and dependence on others, contribute to the development of skills for learning, guessing the needs of others.
 In fact, we are talking about the egocentrism of the masculine and the altruism of the feminine.